 Beyond the appearance of the car, the construction is also very suspect: The sides coming down from the window appear to be made of wood, which isn’t the best material for automotive construction, and the window itself seems to be some sort of plastic piece possibly found in a dumpster.
 The whole thing is ridiculous.

 But, then, it’s ridiculous in a good way.
 I love seeing stuff like this, and I always wonder what went through the car owner’s mind.
-Was it really cheaper and easier to take a Ford Focus and convert it into a pickup, rather than simply sell the Ford Focus and buy a used pickup?
+Was it really cheaper and easier to take a Ford Focus and convert it into a pickup, rather than simply sell the Ford Focus and buy one of the many cheap trucks for sale on Autotrader?
 Is the pickup actually used?
 Is it functional?
 Does it carry stuff?
 And is it really better than a trunk?
 Or, maybe a better question, is it really better than a Focus hatchback?

 We’ll never know the answer, but I’m glad sightings like this exist to make us wonder.